btholt/intro-to-web-dev-v2/lessons/css-patterns.md

 ## When to Actually Use the Cascade

 Before I told you to use the cascade as little as possible, but I did want to share with you when it can be useful to use.
-Image we have the following thhree buttons:
+Imagine we have the following three buttons:

 ```html
 <style>